 In the Purchase Agreement governing the August 3, 2000 sale to the Fund, the Company granted the Fund an option to purchase up to an additional \$3 million of its common stock and a callable warrant and an adjustable warrant.
 The Fund can exercise this option in whole or in part at any time prior to August 3, 2001.
 The price per share of common stock to be issued upon exercise of the option will be based on the average market price of the common stock for a five-day period prior to the date on which the option is exercised.
 On August 23, 2000, the Fund exercised \$1,000,000 of its option to purchase additional common stock.
-The Fund paid \$750,000 of the purchase price in connection with the closing on August 30, 2000.
-The Fund will pay the remaining \$250,000 upon effectiveness of a registration statement covering the shares owned by the Fund.
+The Company received \$750,000 of the purchase price at the closing on August 30, 2000, and will receive the remaining \$250,000 upon effectiveness of a registration statement covering the shares owned by the Fund.
 The Fund purchased the Company's common stock at \$5.53 per share, which amount was based upon the average market price of the common stock for the five day period prior to August 23, 2000.
-An adjustable warrant similar to the one issued on August 3, 2000 was issued to the Fund on August 30, 2000, but was cancelled on November 1, 2000 by agreement of the Company and the Fund.
+As set forth in an adjustable warrant issued to the Fund on the closing date, the Fund may be entitled to receive additional shares of common stock on eight dates beginning six months from the closing and every three months thereafter.
+The adjustable warrant may be exercised at any time prior to the thirtieth day after the last of such dates.
+The number of additional shares the Fund may be entitled to on each date will be based on the number of shares of common stock the Fund continues to hold on each date and the market price of the Company's common stock over a period prior to each date.
+The exercise price per share under the adjustable warrant is \$.01.
+The Company will have the right, under certain circumstances, to limit the number of additional shares by purchasing part of the entitlement from the Fund at a purchase price based on the market price of such shares.
 The Fund also received a five year warrant to purchase up to 19,900 shares of common stock at \$6.03 per share.
 This warrant is callable by the Company at any time at \$10.05 per underlying share.